Florida, Texas, and many of the Gulf and Atlantic states have a lot of homes using solar panels. These are also states that see hurricanes too often.

 Homeowner Tips for Hurricane Protection

-The biggest concern with a hurricane is that debris will hit your panels and cause damage, but there are certain things you can do to help protect your solar panels before the hurricane arrives:
+The biggest concern with a hurricane is debris will hit your panels and cause damage, but there are certain things you can do to help protect your solar panels before a hurricane arrives:

-- Get regular maintenance checks on your solar panels.
-You always want to know if there is an issue with them before that small issue becomes a big problem.
-If you find that your panels have an issue, you will want to make sure it is fixed before hurricane season.
+- Get regular maintenance checks on your solar panels to catch small issues before they become big problems.
+If you find your panels have an issue, you will want to fix it before hurricane season.

 - When you get your solar panel system installed, make sure you get it added to your homeowner's insurance, ensure you have enough insurance to cover it, and know how to make a claim.
-Make sure to read your policy carefully to ensure that your insurance covers natural disasters.
+Read your policy carefully to ensure your insurance covers natural disasters.

 - Along with adding your panels to your insurance, you will want to have up-to-date photos of your panels for any insurance claim.
 Many homeowners take pictures of their homes and possessions before a large storm, so make sure to include your solar panels in that process.

-- Make sure you know the warranty information for your solar panel system, so that you can quickly call the company in charge of your warranty for repairs/replacement if needed.
+- Know the warranty information for your solar panel system, so you can quickly call the company in charge of your warranty for repairs or replacement if needed.

 - Get a lightning protection system for your home.
 If your home isn't protected, lightning hitting your home could cause damage to your solar panels and your home's electric equipment.
 Your options for lightning prevention vary, but you can often get something as simple as a lightning conductor or a path to the ground that redirects lightning.